leimao/Voice-Converter-CycleGAN/README.md

 ``200001_SF1toTF2_author.wav`` is the converted voice from the [NTT](http://www.kecl.ntt.co.jp/people/kaneko.takuhiro/projects/cyclegan-vc/) website for comparison with our model performance.

 The conversion performance is extremely good and the converted speech sounds real to me.

+Download the pre-trained [SF1-TF2]() conversion model from Google Drive.

 ## Reference